wispborne/persean-chronicles/README.md

 ## Credits

-Avanitia for proof-reading literally _everything_ and providing an incredible amount of feedback.
+Avanitia for proof-reading and providing an incredible amount of feedback.

 Selkie for Telos sprites (creator of many botes).

 Nia for Telos effects and sprites (master of effects).

-SleepyFish for Telos sprites (transparency expert).
+SleepyFish for Telos sprites (transparency consultant).

 Haplogynae for Telos music.